How to Overcome Loneliness Using Technology?

 Social Media Apps

 Sometimes, social media apps are not designed specifically for seniors; however, their content is irrelevant and not user-friendly.
 There is an app designed for older adults.
 It is like the classic version of Facebook, and it allows integration with Twitter.
 It can simplify life by transforming technology tools into accessible tools.
-Tapestry is a similar app that lets seniors connect and share messages, photos, videos with their families in an online environment.
+Tapestry is a similar app that lets seniors connect and share messages, photos, and videos with their families in an online environment.

-Besides that, some platforms, such as Facebook, have a billion users, which help the seniors be connected to others and look for their interests and hobbies for seniors at home.
+Besides that, some platforms, such as Facebook, have a billion users, which helps seniors be connected to others and look for their interests and hobbies for seniors at home.
 They are easy to use for those who have difficulty using computers.
 Seniors can find communities that link them to other elders globally and communicate and share their interests and ideas.

 Finally, we conclude that technology for seniors should be accessible to them since it increases socialization, family connections, health and wellness, engagement, sense of independence.
 New applications help seniors to expand their physical and cognitive therapy uniquely.
 Families need to encourage elders to use applications by installing and teaching them how to use them.